shivChitinous/optimal-forager/README.md

 # optimal_forager
 Numerical Model of the Marginal Value Theorem

-Allows for changes in the following parameters
+Can play around with the following parameters
 1. Travel Time
 2. Resource Richness